Boater Education and Year-Round Pump Out Program

 |The Boater Pump Out Program encourages all boaters to|

 The Hampton Roads Boater Pump Out Program began in 1996 after the Clean Vessel Act was passed in order to reduce pollution from vessel sewage.
-There are approximately 80 marinas across 12 cities in the which the Program services.
+There are approximately 100 marinas across 17 counties and cities in the which the Program services.
 A map of marinas that are equipped with a pump out and dump station can be found on the Virginia Department of Health (VDH) Marina Program website here.

 The program is a supportive effort by The Hampton Roads Sanitation District (HRSD), VDH, and the City of Virginia Beach and the City of Norfolk.
 Our Mission is to promote the proper disposal of sewage from boat holding tanks in order to protect public health and the waterways of Hampton Roads.
 Our Goal is to prevent the dumping of sewage from boat holding tanks into waterways.

-Interns provide a free pump out service Memorial Day Weekend - Labor Day Weekend on Friday - Sunday and
+Interns provide a free pump out service Memorial Day Weekend - Labor Day Weekend (Friday - Sunday) and

-Fall - Spring, on Saturday.
-The crew staffs three pickup trucks each with a 125 gallon sewage storage tank and 25 gallon portable hand crank pump.
+Fall - Spring (Saturdays only).
+The crew staffs three pickup trucks, each with a 125 gallon sewage storage tank and 25 gallon portable hand crank pump.
 Sewage is pumped out of holding tanks using the portable pump and transferred to the truck storage tank.
 It is then transported to one of the HRSD sewage treatment plants for proper treatment.

 The program keeps all pump out records for public view on our GIS mapping portal found here.